Dance Science

 Note:

-• All majors and minors must have a Dance Screening ($75.00) with a certified Dance Physical Therapist.
+• All majors and minors will participate in ongoing Dance Screening with a certified Dance Physical Therapist, fees for which are assessed as part of overall tuition package.

 Academic Plan